gift-surg/GIFT-Grab/README.md

 # Summary

-An umbrella library that provides an easy-to-use API to stream and capture video using frame grabber hardware.
+An umbrella library that provides an easy-to-use C++ (and optionally Python) API to stream and capture video using frame grabber hardware.

 # Supported hardware